duKleinerSpatz/desaster_response/README2.md

 # Disaster Response Pipeline Project

+A repository for the second project of the Udacity Nanodegree Programm "Data Scientist", in which a training set of disaster response messages will be transformed through data pipelines and classified for further uses.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.